 Other Obligations.
-Includes an installment obligation of \$19.0 million related to the fiscal 2012 intra-entity transfer of Webs' intellectual property, which results in tax being paid over a 7.5 year term and has been classified as a deferred tax liability in our consolidated balance sheet as of September 30, 2013.
-Also included is a \$5.0 million additional funding obligation due to our investment in Namex which we expect to pay in the second fiscal guarter.
+Included above is an installment obligation of \$18.2 million related to the fiscal 2012 intra-entity transfer of Webs' intellectual property, which results in tax being paid over a 7.5 year term and has been classified as a deferred tax liability in our consolidated balance sheet as of December 31, 2013.
+In addition, in November 2013 we announced our intent to create a joint venture in Japan with Plaza Create, an established retailer in that country, during the second half of fiscal 2014.
+We have a contingent arrangement in which we may contribute approximately \$5.1 million in cash and certain intangible assets in exchange for share capital in the new entity.
+In conjunction with that agreement, we also have a contingent obligation to purchase 800,000 common shares of Plaza Create, a publicly traded entity, for approximately \$4.9 million.